Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Apply Force At Location

-Applies a force to a rigid body at a specified position.
+Applies force in the given rigid body at the given position.

 **See also:**